dklynsma-LT/PSx360Recover/README.md

 Documentation on the Axcient x360Recover API is available at https://developer.axcient.com.

 Code generated documentation on the commands included in this module can be found in the Docs directory.
 Work smarter not harder they say. :smirk:

+## TODO

+1. [ ] Add comment based help to all functions
+2. [ ] Resolve Pester test findings
+3. [ ] Use in live environments for other bugs or usability issues.
+4. [ ] Add -all parameter on get requests to deal with pagination.
+5. [ ] Implement set endpoint